A stroke can impact many aspects of your life, including when you are able to holiday abroad again – especially by plane.

 And don’t think the European Health Insurance Card (EHIC) will work as an alternative.
 As the Stroke Association points out, the EHIC does not cover private healthcare or additional costs, such as medical repatriation to the UK, so if you are recovering from a stroke it is vital to have the right insurance as well as the EHIC.

 Remember your medication

-Be sure you have enough of your prescribed medicines before you head to the airport, and take your tablets before you fly.
+Be sure you have enough of your prescribed medicines before you head on holiday.
 Plus, make sure your medicines are in your hand luggage – not your hold baggage!